Alexandria's founded by Alexander

 Philip’s wives and marital conflicts (337 BC)

 We know or hear very little about the first five wives of Philip before Olympias.
-It is interesting to note that in all four of them spoke Greek (Phila, Philinna, Nicesipolis and Olympias) and two of them did not (Audata and Meda).
+It is interesting to note that all four of them spoke Greek (Phila, Philinna, Nicesipolis, and Olympias) and two did not (Audata and Meda).
 How historians managed to find that out, I wonder.
 Nicesipolis died soon after childbirth, but all the others were apparently living at court in Pella (read also The Many Wives of Philip II.).
-It is obvious that Olympias had a special status because she was the mother to the heir, Alexander.
-The other ladies had given birth to a daughter or the retarded Arrhidaeus.
+Olympias had a special status because she was the mother to the heir, Alexander.
+The other ladies had given birth to a daughter, except the retarded Arrhidaeus.
 Since these marriages had happened rather early in his kingship and for political reasons, one may wonder how close Philip kept in touch with them.

-Now in 337 BC, at the age of 45 Philip announced his marriage to the daughter of a Macedonian noblewoman called Cleopatra.
+In 337 BC, at the age of 45 Philip announced his marriage to Cleopatra.
 She was an orphan and had been adopted by Attalus, one of Philip’s generals of noble origin, as his niece.
 Rumor had it that Philip fell in love with the girl, but speculations run in a different and more serious direction.
-As Philip was getting ready to invade Asia, he needed one or more heirs to insure his succession for betting on Alexander alone did not offer enough security.
-This very idea will not have been well accepted by Olympias, fearing that a son of Cleopatra could displace Alexander on the longer term of course.
+As Philip was getting ready to invade Asia, he needed one or more heirs to ensure his succession for betting on Alexander alone did not offer enough security.
+This very idea will not have been well accepted by Olympias, fearing that a son of Cleopatra could displace Alexander in the longer term, of course.

 [picture from Oliver Stone's movie Alexander]

-It is rather clear that Alexander was accepted as Philip’s heir since the age of fourteen when Aristotle became his tutor.
-There is no trace to include for instance Amyntas, the son of Perdiccas III and true heir to the throne which Philip now occupied, in Aristotle’s lessons, yet when Alexander became king he had Amyntas executed.
+It is rather clear that Alexander was accepted as Philip’s heir at the age of fourteen when Aristotle became his tutor.
+There is no trace to include, for instance, Amyntas, the son of Perdiccas III and true heir to the throne that Philip now occupied, in Aristotle’s lessons, yet when Alexander became king he had Amyntas executed.
 It is also a fact that Alexander took over the regency of Macedonia at sixteen while his father was campaigning, and at eighteen Philip trusted him to lead the cavalry at Chaeronnea.
-But in spite of all that, Philip was still father and king and did not tolerate anyone, even his own son, to act against him will.
+But despite all that, Philip was still father and king and did not tolerate anyone, even his own son, to act against his will.
 A clear example is that of the Pixodarus affair.

 These events clearly illustrate that all was not running smoothly between father and son, which may have led to the conclusions about the true murderers of Philip the next year.